var-nan/Bar_Chart_Racer/README.md

  *  animated Bar Chartusing Java.
  *
  * This repository contains a main java file BarChartRacer.java and seven files.
- * There are seven other helper files which is used by the main program to
+ * The main program file is BarChartRacer.java
- *   produce output.
+ *
+ * compilation : java BarChartRacer.java
+ * execution : java BarChartRacer endgame.txt 10
  *
  * The program uses some Standard Library files which are created by
  *    Robert Sedgewick & Kevin Wayne.